-While in most cases, acne tends to clear up and disappear forever, in other cases, acne will leave behind a scar.
+While in most cases acne tends to clear up and disappear, sometimes acne will leave behind a scar.
 However, there are ways to kick these acne scars to the curb.
 But remember, you’re a cutie no matter what.

-If you happen to be someone battling these scars, take a deep breath.The good news is that there are some useful tactics you can employ to smooth your way back to dewy and bright, skin.
+If you happen to be someone battling these scars, take a deep breath.There are some useful tactics you can employ to smooth your way back to dewy and bright, skin.